 OK, so this model is somewhat simplistic.
 For instance, the operational energy impact will increase with longevity, so direct energy efficiency has a greater impact the longer an item lasts.
 But the sample provided here is a perfectly reasonable representation of the overall impact.

-So what is a respectable target for equipment longevity?
+What is a respectable target for equipment longevity?

 Clearly the longer an item of equipment lasts, the life energy per annum figure drastically reduces.